 If I need a booster shot, does it mean the vaccines aren’t working?

 No. The COVID-19 vaccines currently approved and authorized in the United States remain effective at preventing severe illness, hospitalization and death, even against variants like the Delta variant.
 However, there is data that shows their protection is starting to decrease, especially among certain populations.
 Booster doses are an important tool to help us stay ahead of the virus.

 About additional doses

-The COVID-19 vaccines continue to highly effective, even against the variants.
+The COVID-19 vaccines continue to be effective at preventing severe disease, hospitalization and death, even against variants.
 The science is clear that people who are fully vaccinated have significant protection from COVID-19 infection and serious illness.
 The Health District continues to encourage everyone to get vaccinated.